quire-io/guide/_docs/board-05-add-tasks-to-board.md

 #### Add tasks from the list view

-You can right-click to choose **Add to board** and select a board.
+Right-click on a task and select **Add to board**, then choose a board that you want to add the task to.

-Hitting <kbd>^</kbd> on the keyboard then use the up/down arrow key to choose which board you want to add to can also allow you to add a task to the board.
+Hitting <kbd>^</kbd> on the keyboard then use the up/down arrow key to choose a board can also allows you to add a task to the board.

 ![add tasks to board in List view]({{ site.url }}{{ site.baseurl }}/assets/images/add-tasks-to-board/add_tasks_to_board_list.png)